 FREQUENT MOTIONS

-Motions (except to adjourn, recess, or postpone consideration) must be made in writing if the Presiding Officer so requires.
+Each motion must be made in writing if the Presiding Officer so requires.
 No motion requires a second.
-The Presiding Officer may refer a motion to the Rules Committee.29
+The Presiding Officer may refer to the Rules Committee any motion except to adjourn, recess, or postpone consideration.

 Table a Bill